michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 <img src="/public/img/img12.png" alt="Inputs and Outputs" style="width: 500px; height:auto;">

-Next one, let's explore `ngOnChanges`, a helpful lifecycle hook in Angular that tracks changes to your component's input values.
+Now, let's explore `ngOnChanges`, a helpful lifecycle hook in Angular that tracks changes to your component's input values.
 When inputs change, Angular automatically runs this method, providing you with `SimpleChanges` that tell you three key things: what changed, if it's the first change, and both the old and new values.